 This chapter describes the ‘performance’ module, which can be used for organizing audio and video files of performances of a musical work.
 The elements provided allow the encoder to group different recordings of the same performance, identify temporal segments within the recordings, and encode simple alignments with a music text.

 The following elements are available to encode information about a recorded performance:

-The performance element begins a subtree of the music element and appears alongside with, or instead of, body (described in Music Element) and facsimile (described in Facsimiles).
+The performance element begins a subtree of the music element and appears alongside with, or instead of, body (described in 2.1.2 General Music Structure Elements) and facsimile (described in 12.1 Facsimiles).
 A performance element represents one recorded performance event.
 As a performance may be recorded in multiple formats or by different personnel or using different equipment, the performance element may group one or more recordings of the event.

-The @decls attribute can be used to point to performance medium metadata for the performed work.
-See Performance Medium and Functional Requirements for Bibliographic Records (FRBR) for more details.
+The decls attribute can be used to point to performance medium metadata for the performed work.
+See 3.6.7 Performance Medium and 3.5 Functional Requirements for Bibliographic Records (FRBR) for more details.

 Sometimes, multiple digital files are created in order to provide greater flexibility in redistribution and playback capabilities.
 In this case, multiple avFile elements may occur, each with a different mimetype.
 Keep in mind, however, that each file still represents the complete temporal extent of the recording act in spite of the change of file format: